CUBRID/cubrid-manual/en/sql/query/update.rst

 .. _example_single_table_update_using_analytic_functions:

 .. rubric:: Example 6.
-Single Table Update Using Analytical Functions
+Single Table Update Using Analytic Functions

-When only one table is specified in the **UPDATE** statement, analytical functions can be used in the **SET** clause.
+When only one table is specified in the **UPDATE** statement, analytic functions can be used in the **SET** clause.

 .. code-block:: sql